The Bankrate promise

 Cons of trading in a car

-Trading in your old car rather than selling it yourself can streamline the process of getting into a new vehicle.
-To maximize the money you make, start by researching the value of your car with free online car estimators.
+Trading in your old car rather than selling it yourself can streamline getting into a new vehicle.
+To maximize your trade-in’s value, start by researching the value of your car with free online car estimators.

-Before heading to a dealer, have your car cleaned inside and out and make cost-effective minor repairs.
-It’s also a good idea to obtain offers from multiple dealers and remember that you can negotiate the trade-in price.
+Before heading to a dealer, clean your car inside and out and make cost-effective minor repairs.
+It’s also a good idea to obtain offers from multiple dealers, and remember that you can negotiate the trade-in price.